benchmark-action/github-action-benchmark/README.md

 - Default: `false`

 If it is set to `true`, this action will leave a commit comment comparing the current benchmark with previous.
 `github-token` is necessary as well.
-Please note that a personal access token is not necessary to send a commit comment. `secrets.GITHUB_TOKEN` is sufficient.

 #### `save-data-file` (Optional)